danthegoodman1/ObjectKV/README.md

 I also like "serverless" databases in the sense that when you're not actively querying or writing, the only costs are storage.
 As long as you can match that with lighting-fast cold-boots and disk caching to reduce the latency of subsequent operations, you've got something awesome that works great at both small and massive scale.

-I also just find these spaces (storage, cost optimization, multi-tenancy, and distributed systems, big datasets) absolutely fascinating and extremely rewarding to buil din.
+I also just find these spaces (storage, cost optimization, multi-tenancy, and distributed systems, big datasets) absolutely fascinating and extremely rewarding to build in.

+## Limitations

+There's no such thing as a key with an empty value, as that's what we use for tombstones.
+If you write a key with an empty value, that's the same as deleting.

+If you want to make a set, just write a single byte value for the key.